jbcodeforce/aws-messaging-samples/docs/index.md

 !!! info "Documentation Updates"
     Creation date: September 2023 - Updated 10/03/2023

 This repository includes a set of demo applications and IaC to create Amazon MQ with different engine types.

+## Audiances

+The main readers of this website are people interested in AWS and open-source messaging systems.

+* Solution architects
+* Lead developer for new distributed system solutions, with interest in AWS and messaging systems

+This site is a companion of [AWS Studies site](https://jbcodeforce.github.io/aws-studies/) and my [EDA book](https://jbcodeforce.github.io/eda-studies/).

+## Problem

 The AWS MQ workshops contain a lot of information to get started with Amazon MQ.
-This repositoryy addresses some of the specific subjects not covered in detail in those workshops: JMS programming model, separation of application, different ActiveMQ release, supports running locally with docker.
-Unit testing, integration test, reactive messaging and reactive programming.
+This repositoryy addresses some of the specific subjects not covered in detail in those workshops: JMS programming model, clear separation between producer and consumer applications, different ActiveMQ release support, running locally with docker.
+Addressing unit testing, integration test, reactive messaging and reactive programming.

 For the IaC, we use AWS CDK, with different stack to be able to reuse common infrastructure like VPC, IAM roles, Cloud9 environment...

 ## [Active MQ](https://activemq.apache.org/)